aridoza/foundational-java/java-basics/java-project/README.md

 ## Overview

 It's time to put your Java knowledge to use.
-Create a basic version of rock-paper-scissors that allows users to play against the computer in the console.
+Create a basic version of rock–paper–scissors that allows users to play against the computer in the console.
 The game consists of a few main features:

-- Play rock-paper-scissors against a computer player.
+- Play rock–paper–scissors against a computer player.
-- Play rock-paper-scissors against a human player.
+- Play rock–paper–scissors against a human player.

-> Hint: Use a [random number generator](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) to pick the computer's choice.
+> **Hint**: Use a [random number generator](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) to make the computer's choice.

 ---